okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/oob/use-flow.md

-The following sections outline the requests required to implement the OOB flow using direct calls to the Okta OIDC & OAuth 2.0 API.
+The following sections outline the requests required to implement the OOB flow using direct calls to the Okta OpenID Connect & OAuth 2.0 API.

 ### Request for out-of-band authentication